Purge and the Golden Rule

 In the 1990’s, my understanding of the various uses of the word purge increased.
 People developed a dieting fad where they tried to eliminate bad or fattening food from their digestive system by including laxatives as a fairly regular part of their diet.
 The idea was referred to as purging the system.

-The process accomplishes the same thing when prescribed by a doctor, and is a fairly normal procedure.
+The process accomplishes the same thing when prescribed by a doctor, and is a fairly normal procedure before getting some surgical operations.

 It is also one way to not be full of it.